ccoulombe/cq-intro-python/solutions/02-numpy.md

 import numpy
 ```

-Importing a library makes its functionnalities available for us to use.
+Importing a library makes its functionalities available for us to use.

 Once we’ve imported the library, we can ask the library to read our data file for us: